aditya-tangirala/dns_implementation/README.md

 # dns_implementation
-### This project contains the "C program files" that would perform the functionality of a DNS server both in recursive and iterative mode
+### This project contains the implementation of a DNS server both in recursive and iterative mode

 ## More Details